Skip to main content

 Visit this support article for more information about key security.

-3. If you are scammed, there is likely nothing that can be done to recover your funds.
-If a scammer gets a hold of your seed phrase, they can transfer all of your funds to their account in seconds.
-It is better to be safe than to risk all of your tokens.
+4. If you are scammed, there is likely nothing that can be done to recover your funds.
+If a scammer gets a hold of your seed phrase, they can transfer all your funds to their account in seconds.

-5. Scams are absolutely rife in this space.
+6. Scams are absolutely rife in this space.
 It is easy and cheap to set a scam up, and hard to shut one down.
-Therefore, the onus is on the user to be as diligent as possible in avoiding them.
+Therefore, the user must be diligent to avoid such scams.

-6. If you can, try to always verify new information that you see with an official source, such as Polkadot network's official blog or Polkadot's Official Support.
-Often scammers will fake a website or a blog post, but if you check it against a secondary source you will reduce the chances of being scammed.
+7. If you can, always try to verify new information that you see through an official source, such as Polkadot network's official blog or Polkadot's Official Support.
+Often, scammers will fake a websites or blog posts, but if you validate such information through a secondary source, you will reduce the chances of being scammed.

-• Private messages sent to you over Telegram, Twitter, and other social media - admins or employees will never contact you.
+• Private messages sent to you over Telegram, X/Twitter, Discord, and other social media - admins or employees will never contact you.

 • "Giveaways" advertising that you "send us some DOT/KSM, we'll send you double back".

-• Sites where you need to enter your seed phrase in order to "sync" your account, claim tokens, unblock transactions etc.
+• Sites where you must enter your seed phrase to "sync" your account, claim tokens, unblock transactions, etc.

 • Emails asking for DOT/KSM private keys/seeds/etc., posing as a member of any of our teams.

-• Scammers will take official videos, add "giveaway" text around it so that it looks like the giveaway is supported by Polkadot, Kusama, Web3 Foundation, Parity, or another well-known entity.
+• Scammers will take official videos and add "giveaway" text around them to look like Polkadot, Kusama, Web3 Foundation, Parity, or another well-known entity supporting the giveaway.

 • Many scammers will create nearly perfect imitations of sites - always triple-check the URL.

-• People offering to help you stake or get rewards.
+• People are offering to help you stake or get rewards.

-• People responding to questions that you asked publicly in a private chat.
+• People responding to publicly asked questions in a private chat.

 • Advertisements pointing to imitations of sites asking you to enter your seed words.